 Osteoarthritis, the most common form of arthritis, affects about 27 million Americans, according to the National Institutes of Health.
 It’s caused when cartilage, the joint-cushioning tissue between bones, wears away.
 The result is bones rubbing against each other, causing stiffness and pain.

-While long thought to be a disease resulting from the wearing and tearing of joints over time, researchers now think your lifestyle — specifically, what you eat and whether you are sedentary= — plays an important role in whether osteoarthritis develops, and that with lifestyle changes you can learn how to prevent arthritis.
+While long thought to be a disease resulting from the wearing and tearing of joints over time, researchers now think your lifestyle — specifically, what you eat and whether you are sedentary — plays an important role in whether osteoarthritis develops, and that with lifestyle changes you can learn how to prevent arthritis.

 Research on osteoarthritis